How to Rebuild a Honda CBR 600 Rear Brake Master Cylinder

 - Flat-blade screwdriver

 Before you begin, you'll need to extract the fluid from the brake system.
 You can either do it manually or by using a mini-fluid evacuator to make it easier.
 Watch the video below to see how to bleed the brakes on a Honda CBR600.

 NOTE: The master cylinder is located on the right side of the machine, behind a protective plate.
 You'll need to disconnect it from the brake system and remove it from the bike before you can work on it.

 Step 1.
 Remove the small cotter pin on the backside of the master cylinder with pliers.

 Step 2.
 Break the pedal loose from the master cylinder.
 The bolt holding the pedal in place is located at the lower end of the master cylinder.

 Step 3.
 Use an open ended wrench at the top of the master cylinder to disconnect it from the main line that runs to the rear brake caliper.

 Step 5.
-Use your pliers to open the clamp holding the reservoir line to the master cylinder, and remove the line.
+Use pliers to open the clamp holding the reservoir line to the master cylinder, and remove the line.